kensanata/just-halberds/Just-Halberds.md

 ## What is this?

 This is a super simple role-playing game using just two six sided dice (2d6).
-One person is the referee (you?) and your friends play people in an imagined world.
-The referee imagines the setting and the situations these imaginary people come across, your friends say how the people they are playing react, the referee says how the setting reacts, and on it goes.
-The story of these people is your story.
+One person is the referee (you?) and your friends play characters in an imagined world.
+The referee imagines the setting and the situations these characters come across, your friends say how the characters they are playing react, the referee says how the setting reacts, and on it goes.
+The story of these characters is your story.

 The dice come into play when something of consequence is going to happen and you want to leave the outcome to chance.
 Whenever people